funderburkjim/ScharfSandhi/README.md

 developed to do this comparison.
 With very few exceptions, the analysis shows that scharfsandhi.py computes results identical to those of Bucknell.
 See the [bucknell readme](https://github.com/funderburkjim/ScharfSandhi/tree/master/pythonv4/scharfsandhi_bucknell.md) for a description of the analysis.

+### Scharf revisions to the java code January 2020
+I have revised the Scharf Sandhi Java routines by adding several subroutines to handle sandhi where there is a following S.  I also fixed nasalized l to have tilde following rather than preceding in accordance with SLP1.

+Input	Desired output
+tasmAt liKati	tasmAlliKati
+tasmin liKati	tasmil~liKati	[tilde after l = nasalized l] tasmAt Socati	tasmAcCocati tasmin Socati	tasmiYCocati	[C not S] tasmAt SfRoti	tasmAcCfRoti tasmin SfRoti	tasmiYCfRoti	[C not S] tasmAt SlAGaH	tasmAcClAGaH	[C not S] tasmin SlAGaH	tasmiYClAGaH	[C not S]

+Sutras	Subroutines added
+8.3.28.
+NRoH kukwuk Sari	nnohkuktuksari
+8.3.31.
+Si tuk	situk
+8.4.40 stoH ScunA ScuH	stohscunascuh
+8.4.63 vt.
+964 chatvamamIti vaktavyam	chatvamami
+8.4.65 Jaro Jari savarRe	jharojharisavarne

+A note on the comparison with Bucknell.
+His sandhi of tasmin liKati > tasmiM liKati:

+In scharfsandhi_bucknell.md Funderburk summarize the differences in comparison of Buknell sandhi with ScharfSandhi on lines 419--427.
+The revised java program gives the same results as Bucknell for footnotes 1, 2, and 4.
+Footnote 3 produces the same result as the nasalized l option of Bucknell.
+The other option, namely, n l -> M l (Bucknell) is not correct.
+I suspect that Bucknell wrote candrabindu l as the result mimicking a common fault of Devanagari typeface: putting the candrabindu on the preceding vowel instead of on the consonant l.
+This is just a fault of limited font flexibility and not a correct sandhi.

+# Future work
+It would now be desirable to bring these revisions to the Java into the latest Python.
+A comparison of the old java with the revised would reveal the precise revisions to the java.
+I did not insert the detailed options for these revisions I had put in the original Pascal code however.
+I just wrote the code assuming the standard package of options for external sandhi.